NightfallRollup/nightfall-phase2ceremony/README.md

   api-ceremony.polygon-nightfall.io)
 - `CERTIFICATE_ARN_FRONTEND_DEV` - Same thing, for frontend (like
   <your-branch-name>.ceremony.polygon-nightfall.io)
-- `CERTIFICATE_ARN_FRONTEND_MAIN` - Same thing, for the main frontend ranch (like ceremony.polygon-nightfall.io)
+- `CERTIFICATE_ARN_FRONTEND_MAIN` - Same thing, for the main frontend branch (like ceremony.polygon-nightfall.io)
 - `ROUTE_53_ZONE_ID` - The zone ID you want to use for your route53 records

+Once these requirements are met, just clone this repo and add whatever circuits you need to run your ceremony for on the `circuits` folder.
+Then, assuming your AWS account has enough permissions (the CI/CD will tell you otherwise), you should be able to simply run `terraform deploy`.

 # TODO

-- Make a better frontend, this one looks like my one-year-old twins christmas drawing
 - Make a ticketing system to allow people to report they're contributing, and allow others to wait (as contributions need to be synchronous)
 - Have proper unit and e2e testing